 In the coming weeks, we will be hosting a webinar on emergency preparedness.
 More information will be circulated as it becomes available.

-Thank you for the work that you do to protect culture property.
+Thank you for the work that you do to protect cultural property.
 In the words of Cori Wegener, “Together, we can build a stronger network; one that recognizes preparedness as shared work, and that heritage is a public good worth fighting for.”

 Image is a still from Cori Wegener’s Keynote Address at the Historic New England Summit 2025, “Saving Our History: Disaster Preparedness in Turbulent Times.”